 Eat healthy food.
 Studies have linked the consumption of dark leafy vegetables, like kale and spinach, to a decreased risk of developing AMD.
 Also, eating more fish, fruits and nuts can help prevent and delay the progression of AMD.

 Take a multivitamin.
 Your body needs certain vitamins and minerals to keep your eyes healthy.
 Supplements containing vitamins C, E, beta-carotene, zinc, copper, lutein and zeaxanthin may reduce the progression of AMD.

 Don’t smoke.
 Smokers have a much higher risk of developing AMD.
 If you smoke, talk to your doctor about getting the help you need to quit.

 Be more active.
 An active lifestyle reduces the risk of developing AMD.
 Health Canada recommends that adults engage in at least 2.5 hours of moderate to vigorous aerobic activity each week.

 Monitor your blood pressure.
 High blood pressure and cholesterol levels have been linked to advanced AMD.
 Controlling these factors can help reduce your risk of getting this eye disease.

 Wear sunglasses.
 AMD has been associated with prolonged and cumulative exposure to harmful UV rays and blue light.
 Wearing sunglasses is one thing you can do to protect yourself.
 Look for glasses that block 100 per cent of the sun’s UV rays.
 Also, consider investing in specialty lenses that protect your eyes from blue light and can be worn whenever you’re outside or sitting in front of a computer screen, phone or TV.
 Visit the Optometrists’ Clinic Inc. to purchase digital lenses.

-- Get regular eye exams.
+Get regular eye exams.
 Early detection and treatment can have a significant impact on the course of AMD and other eye diseases.
 Optometrists have the technology to detect vision problems and eye diseases early.
 It’s important to have regular, comprehensive eye exams.